-The council has a total of £1.720m (excluding bank overdraft of £7.064m) deposited with a number of financial institutions as 31 March 2023.
+The council has a total of £8.0m deposited with a number of financial institutions as 31 March 2024.
 The Council's maximum exposure to credit risk in relation to this amount cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
 Recent experience has shown that it is rare for such entities to be unable to meet their commitments.
-A risk of irrecoverability applies to all of the Council's deposits, but there was no evidence at the 31 March 2023 that this was likely to crystallise.
+A risk of irrecoverability applies to all the Council's deposits, but there was no evidence at the 31 March 2024 that this was likely to crystallise.

 The Council does not generally invest in quoted equity shares where there is an active market.
-It does have a shareholdings valued at £24.4m in the Manchester Airport Group.
+It does have a shareholding valued at ± 50.7 m in the Manchester Airport Group.
 The Council is therefore exposed to the risk of a loss in the valuation of its investments arising as a result of poor performance by the Group.
 The Council would not normally attempt to spread its risk by diversifying its portfolio.